| || member for 10 years, 9 months, 3 days|

 |Bio and Links|

-Check out http://www.graveaddiction.com/symbol.html if you're interested in the symbols found on gravestones.
-Neat informative site.
+http://www.graveaddiction.com/symbol.html Neat informative sites.
 Are you a taphophile or tombstone tourist?
-I am.

-I welcome all additions, connections, corrections or changes and transfers so please feel free to contact me.
+I welcome all additions, connections, corrections or changes and am open to transfers so please feel free to contact me on the specific site.

 Photos:"...The copyright of all photos posted to Find A Grave remains with the original submitter.
 No use of photos (or material) for any other website or personal use is given without prior consent of the original submitter."

 Please let me know if you catch my errors, I missed them.
 Mea maxima culpa